-Greetings Fellow Compatriots and Associates,
+Greetings Fellow Compatriots, Associates and Friends,

 Yours in Liberty,